Computer Networking and Communication Systems

 An applicant who has already completed significant graduate coursework (15 or more semester hours of the post-master's work or 30 or more hours of the post-bachelor's work) toward a Ph.D. at another institution must provide reasons for changing institutions.
-The applicant must also provide a letter of endorsement from a doctoral faculty member in telecommunication and computer networking indicating willingness to be the student's research advisor.
+The applicant must also provide a letter of endorsement from a doctoral faculty member in Computer Networking and Communication Systems indicating willingness to be the student's research advisor.

 Alternate Admission Criteria